divyanat2009/innerEngineering-client/README.md

 ## Summary

-Inspired by mu mother and sister, this repo contains the files for an app created to motivate and inspire users to take care for themselves and keep a track of daily activities.
+Inspired by my mother and sister, this repo contains the files for an app created to motivate and inspire users to take care for themselves and keep a track of daily activities.
 Users can log their daily selfcare and gratitude, set goals for themselves, and celebrate their progress.

 ## Demo